gohugoio/hugo/README.md

         go get -u -v github.com/spf13/hugo

+6. Install the test dependencies (needed if you want to run tests):

+        go get -v -t -d ./...

-6. Use a symbolic link to add your locally cloned Hugo repository to your `$GOPATH`, assuming you prefer doing development work outside of `$GOPATH`:
+7. Use a symbolic link to add your locally cloned Hugo repository to your `$GOPATH`, assuming you prefer doing development work outside of `$GOPATH`:

     ```bash
     rm -rf "$GOPATH/src/github.com/spf13/hugo"